 This exhibition of 55 photographs, taken by local photographer Neil Zeller during the pandemic lockdown, is a selection from the more than 650 families he photographed.
 The images reflect the diversity of lived experience in Calgary during this time, showing our resilience and the importance of family and friendship to get us through turbulent times.

-‘Porchraits’ by Neil Zeller at the Glenbow Museum
+‘Porchraits’ by Neil Zeller @ Glenbow Museum (Calgary)

 Opened September 5, 2020 – End Date TBD